shock59/shock59/README.md

 Hello, I'm Sam/Shock59!
 I'm currently in high school in Australia and haven't made any notable contributions or projects yet, maybe I will maybe I won't.
 For now I just do random JavaScript, TypeScript and game development projects and other random stuff which I sometimes post here.

-I'm not active on any public socials other than my [YouTube channel](https://youtube.com/@shock59/) and this GitHub account, and don't yet have a public email - I will update this if that ever changes.
+I'm not active on any public socials other than my [YouTube channel](https://youtube.com/@shock59/) and this GitHub account, I will update this if that ever changes.
+If you need to contact me, you can do so by emailing [shock59@proton.me](mailto:shock59@proton.me).

 I live in Australia and my timezone is AEST (UTC+10), or AEDT in daylight savings (UTC+11).
 I use any pronouns.